VaneDLA/react-apprenticeship/topics/arrays/readme.md

 ## Filter

-The filter method will return an array with the items of the original array that pass a test specified in a callback function, this is very usefull to remove some items from the original array.
+The filter method will return an array with the items of the original array that pass a test specified in a callback function, this is very useful to remove some items from the original array.
 Take for example.

     const champions = [
         {